-In case you’re not familiar with the term, a “jobsite radio” is a relatively new name for a radio that is used on a jobsite or in a shop (or at the beach, or boating, camping, parties etc) to listen to music.
-The source of that music can be AM or FM radio, mp3 player, flash drive, and even hd cards like the ones found in digital cameras.
+If your not familiar with them, a jobsite radio is a radio that is used on a job site or in a shop (or at the beach, or boating, camping, parties etc) to listen to music.

 While I wouldn’t leave my jobsite radio out in a heavy downpour it won’t take much of a cover (a piece of plywood with a brick set on top) to adequately protect your radio and avoid shortening its life span.

-Here is a list of features shared by just about every jobsite radio on the market:
+Here is a list of features (and their benefits) that the perfect jobsite radio would have:

-- Weather Sealed Auxiliary Compartments – protects MP3 players and other audio devices
+- Weather Sealed Auxiliary Compartments – a safe place for your MP3 player or smartphone

 - Exclusive AM/FM Tuners with Digital Processors – delivers highest reception accuracy and signal clarity